Skip to content

 Shutterstock

-Whole grain bread retains the nutrient-rich bran, germ, and endosperm, providing more dietary fiber, vitamins, and minerals compared to more refined white bread.
-A slice of whole-grain bread has about 80 calories, 4 grams of protein, 12 grams of carbohydrates, and at least 2 grams of fiber.
-The high fiber content supports digestive health and whole grain intake is associated with a lower risk of chronic diseases, including heart disease and type 2 diabetes, due to its ability to help maintain stable blood sugar levels and improve cholesterol profiles.
+Whole grain bread retains the nutrient-rich bran, germ, and endosperm, providing more dietary fiber, vitamins, and minerals than refined white bread.
+Its high fiber content supports digestive health, and whole grain consumption is linked to a lower risk of chronic diseases, including heart disease and type 2 diabetes, due to its role in stabilizing blood sugar levels and improving cholesterol.

-A meta-analysis of 45 published studies published in BMJ with 45 studies found that whole grain intake is associated with a reduced risk of coronary heart disease, cardiovascular disease, and total cancer, and mortality from all causes, respiratory diseases, infectious diseases, diabetes, and all non-cardiovascular, non-cancer causes.
-A slice of whole-grain bread counts as one whole-grain serving.
-It's recommended to get at least three servings of whole grains per day for their health benefits.
+A meta-analysis published in BMJ found that whole grain intake is associated with a reduced risk of coronary heart disease, cardiovascular disease, total cancer, and mortality from all causes, including respiratory and infectious diseases, diabetes, and other non-cardiovascular, non-cancer conditions.
+One slice of whole grain bread counts as a serving, and it's recommended to consume at least three servings of whole grains per day for optimal health benefits.

 10 Best Whole Grain Breads on Grocery Shelves, According to Dietitians